-Continuing my theme related to the flexibility of our Spartan Global Development Fund (SGDF) members during this year of turmoil (See entry #2020-1), this blog post includes my SGDF students’ statement on Black Lives Matter.
-It expresses our respect for others no matter what their race, ethnicity, or background.
-This is deeply important to SGDF internally and in our interactions with others around the world.
+Continuing my discussion of the flexibility of our Spartan Global Development Fund (SGDF) members during this year of turmoil (see entry #33), this essay includes my SGDF students’ statement on Black Lives Matter.
+The statement expresses our respect for others no matter what their race, ethnicity, or background.
+This is deeply important to SGDF members internally and in our interactions with others around the world.

 SGDF funds microloans around the world for people of diverse races and backgrounds.
 Our direct loans totaling over $30,000 have gone to indigenous citizens in Nicaragua and Guatemala.
 Additionally, SGDF and members of our KIVA lending team have made at least 2,947 loans totaling $78,525 to small businesses in 82 countries.
 (See

 Here is the thoughtful statement compiled by my SGDF students.
-I am proud of them for their previous work and for their commitment to the plans described below.
+I am proud of them for their accomplishments and their commitment to the plans described below.

 Spartan Global is an economic development organization.
 This is our simplest definition.
 Its implication is that inequality not only exists in the world but that inequalities are often rooted in injustice, thus warranting action to rectify them.
 To be a member of Spartan Global, a student must accept this premise.

 We are a cosmopolitan association.
 We do most of our work in other nations.
 However, moral consistency requires that we view injustices in the United States through a similar lens.
 For centuries, the United States has been riddled with institutional patterns of violence against the Black community.
 The protests following George Floyd’s murder at the hands of police officers are an unprecedented reaction to these injustices.